 How AMM Works

-An AMM relies on a predetermined mathematical relationship (such as x*y=k) to establish asset valuations automatically based on the proportions held in reserve pools.
-Rather than trading with other individuals, you transact against a pooled reserve.
-Core characteristics include:
+An AMM applies a computational formula (such as x*y=k) to establish asset valuations dynamically based on the proportions held in reserves.
+You execute trades directly against a pooled liquidity fund, not against individual traders.
+Core characteristics are:

-- Slippage grows proportionally with transaction volume (as pool composition adjusts)
+- Slippage expands proportionally as transaction volume grows (pool composition adjusts)

 Used by: Early Augur, Gnosis conditional tokens, some DeFi prediction markets